25 Low-Carb Family Dinners That Don’t Feel Like a Compromise

 21) Shakshuka

-Shakshuka is a more interesting version of breakfast for dinner, which is a household reset button.
-Simmer tomatoes with peppers, garlic, and warm spices, then crack in eggs and cover until they set.
-Serve with a salad or bread so that everyone can soak up every last bit of the sauce.
-If you have any skeptics about eggs, you can add crumbled sausage so they feel more comfortable about it.
+Then serve with a salad or bread so everyone can soak up every last bit of the sauce.
+However, if there are any egg skeptics, you should also add crumbled sausage so they feel more comfortable about it.

 22) Chicken Caesar Salad

-A Caesar salad can absolutely be dinner: if you don’t treat it like a side dish that wandered off.
-Feel free to use as much chicken and real parmesan as you want, as well as a dressing you enjoy (store bought is totally fine; this doesn’t have to be homemade).
-Keep croutons optional so low-carb people can skip them without having to pay extra.
-This is basically a miracle because I’ve had numerous nights when this was the only thing everyone ate without negotiating.
+A Caesar salad can be dinner: if you don’t treat it like a side that got lost.
+Use as much chicken and real parmesan as you like, also use a dressing you like (store bought is perfectly fine; it does not have to be homemade).

-23) Beef And Broccoli
+23) Beef and Broccoli

 24) Creamy Pork